veidzj/vj-store/requirements/product/get-products-with-discount.md

 3. ✅ Returns 200 with all products with discount

 > ## Exceptions:
-1. ✅ Returns error 500 if there is an error when trying to get latest products
+1. ✅ Returns error 500 if there is an error when trying to get products with discount